Happy New Year ? !

 Introduce a measure to be debated by the parliament to allow teachers to be fired.
 In other words, make teachers sign a no strike contract in order to have their precious, cushy, civil-servant jobs.
 It's time more was demanded from them, not less.

-The time has come to call things by
+The time has come to call things by their real, not imaginary, names.

 If teachers don't want to work - it's their privelege, by the way, to not want to work under the current conditions...